 It sounds obvious, but one way to get around this is to make sure entering meeting notes into the CRM system is a planned part of your team’s routine.

 A company I previously worked for had a policy whereby you had to type your meeting notes within 48 hours of the meeting, record them on the CRM system and email them to relevant management.

 Doing so didn’t actually take much time at all, the only difficult part was getting into the habit, which happened relatively quickly anyway.

 Another tip is to use the ‘seatbelt rule’: if you haven’t had time to update any notes or contact details during the meeting, make sure you do so before you have put your seatbelt on and drive away.

 A CRM system needs to be constantly updated to ensure that its users are getting the best experience.
 It’s only as good as the information that has been put in.

 Think of your CRM system like a car.
 You wouldn’t put diesel in a petrol engine, would you?
 The same goes for your data.
 Poor quality data can make your CRM system grind to a halt.

-A good way to ensure that your CRM system is running as smoothly as possible is to give it a spring clean every so often.
+To ensure that your CRM system is running as smoothly as possible, give it a regular spring clean.
 One of my former employers recruited a marketing intern every so often to sift through the system, ensuring the data in there was still accurate, e.g. email addresses, employees’ job titles, even that the employees were still working there.